qunxyz/mailserver/README.md

 # - 6.
 Enter the authorization signature into the config securiteinfo_authorisation_signature: replacing YOUR-SIGNATURE-NUMBER with your authorization signature from the link
 # securiteinfo_authorisation_signature="YOUR-SIGNATURE-NUMBER"

-# We disable Yara rules for now because they are broken with Clamav releases > 0.100
+# We enable Yara rules as they are now working with Clamav releases > 0.100
-yararulesproject_enabled="no"
-enable_yararules="no"
+yararulesproject_enabled="yes"
+enable_yararules="yes"

+# We enable interserver sigs
+interserver_enabled="yes"

 # After you have completed the configuration of this file, set the value to "yes"
 user_configuration_complete="yes"